simon-frankau/bowman/README.md

 versions of Kaybug.
 The board manual includes schematics on fold-out A3 sheets.
 I've organised this content into the repo as follows:

+ * [bowman](./bowman) - A scan of the main manuals, minus the schematics.
- * TODO - manual scans, ROMs
+ * TODO - further manual scans, ROMs

 ## TODO: EEPROM disassembly?